Meet the Vets & Experts

 Spending years researching and networking she realized there was a need to unite the strengths of the United States into a single network of veterinary health professionals which could provoke and support a national and global health platform for change.
 With a passion for raising awareness through multiple platforms, emphasizing collaboration, and a strong belief in “not reinventing the wheel” Dr. Magda wanted to create an organization that emphasizes enhancement of sound international animal projects that lack funding and support.

-Dr. Magda also practices emergency veterinary medicine in numerous specialty hospitals across New York State, offers house call services with Dr. Cindy Bressler, and works as an associate at South Fork Animal Hospital, in Wainscott, NY.
+Dr. Magda also practices emergency veterinary medicine in numerous specialty hospitals across New York State, and works as an associate at South Fork Animal Hospital, in Wainscott, NY.

 Dr. William B. Karesh